gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 The CNI plugin ensures pod-to-pod communication within the cluster.
 As part of it, it assigns cluster-internal IP addresses to the pods and manages the network devices associated with them.
 When an overlay network is enabled, calico will also manage the routing of pod traffic between different nodes.

 On the other hand, kube-proxy implements the actual service routing (cilium can do this as well and no kube-proxy is needed).
 Whenever packets go to a service's IP address, they are re-routed based on Iptables rules maintained by kube-proxy to reach the actual pods backing the service. kube-proxy operates on endpoint-slices and manages IPtables on EVERY node.
-In addition, kube-proxy provides a health check endpoint for services with `externalTrafficPolicy = local`, where traffic only gets to nodes that run a pod matching the selector of the service.
+In addition, kube-proxy provides a health check endpoint for services with `externalTrafficPolicy=local`, where traffic only gets to nodes that run a pod matching the selector of the service.

 The egress filter implements basic filtering of outgoing traffic to be compliant with SAPs policies.